printsmith/N64Portable/README.md

  Bare motherboard and trim outline
  </p>

-In December of 2020 a new advanced trimming guide was released on the website which allows for an even further reduction
+*Note: In December of 2020 a new advanced trimming guide was released on the website which allows for an even further reduction, unfortunately I did not have this at my disposal when doing this project so perhaps in the future when I build version 2.0 this will make things a lot less complicated.*
  </p>